When You Go Off-Script With God — Modern Paraphrase | nocap.bible

 📢 Chapter 10 — When You Go Off-Script With God ⚡

 So remember how the last chapter ended on the highest of highs?
-God's glory showed up, fire came down from heaven and consumed the , and the whole nation saw it and went face-down in worship.
+God's showed up, came down from and consumed the , and the whole nation saw it and went face-down in .
 It was the most incredible worship service in history.

 Unauthorized Fire 🔥⚡